audacity/audacity/README.txt

 If you install libraries using a package management system like Apt or RPM, you need to install the "dev" (development) packages for each library.

-To compile on Linux, Mac OS X and other Unix systems, execute these
+To compile on Linux and other Unix systems and using gnu tools, execute these
 commands:

-  ./configure
+  ./configure CXXFLAGS="-std=gnu++11"
   make
   make install  # as root